 Storage racks range from custom-designed racks to less costly mass market racks.

 Wine Bras and Rooms

 With today’s aging baby-boomer population, formal, designated dining rooms are now a thing of the past.
-Instead, people are turning formal dining spaces into more casual open spaces, and building in custom bars to showcase their fine wine collections for in-home entertaining.
-If one were to add bookcases, and some books, this space could also be a cozy library.
+Instead, people turn formal dining spaces into more casual open spaces and build custom bars to showcase their fine wine collections for in-home entertaining.
+If one were to add bookcases and some books, this space could also be a cozy library.

-Serious collectors require wine cellar, and the best place for a wine cellar is in the basement because this space tends to be cool, an important fact for adding a wine cooler to your new house plan, plus they add value to the home.
+Serious collectors require a wine cellar, and the best place for a wine cellar is in the basement because this space tends to be cool, an important fact for adding a wine cooler to your new house plan, plus they add value to the home.
 Basements tend to cost more to build thanks to the footings and walls that must go below the frost line.
-Also, in some regions of the country, it’s challenging to install a basement without removing solid rock.
+Also, it’s challenging to install a basement in some regions of the country without removing solid rock.

 Wine cellars can always be retrofitted into an existing home, but it’s much easier to design one and customize it for your new home plan.
 It just depends on how serious you are about your wine collection and how much you enjoy entertaining.

 Traditional wine cellars require a 10 X 10-foot room with wall space to store 1,600 bottles of wine.
 Your wine cellar air conditioner needs to help preserve and mature your wine collection at an optimum room temperature of between 55 and 59 °F. Room humidity should be between 60 and 70 percent.
 A typical home air conditioning unit will not work.
 Rather, choose a split system controlling temperature and humidity or a duct system with no appliance inside the room.
 Ideally, you should keep wines at a temperature between 55 and 58 degrees.